We provide 5 varieties of organically grown basketry willows from January until the end of February.

 S.purpurea “Dark Dicks”

-A thin, hard rod.
-Looks good on a French Rand.
+A thin, hard rod, creates warmth in your basket.
 Beautiful vibrant colours , can be checkered red, green all the way up the rod.
+Soaks up well and is a versatile rod , one of our students favourites.

 S.purpurea “Green Dicks”